aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 ## Import Packages

-In your Java project, import the necessary Aspose.PSD packages to kickstart the image processing magic:
+In your Java project, import the necessary Aspose.PSD packages to kick‑start the image‑processing magic:

 ```java
 import com.aspose.psd.Image;